In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 - What’s the condition of the nut?

 While more difficult to tell from product photos, it’s a good idea to ask about the condition of the nut as this plays an outsized role in terms of tuning stability, playability, and tone.
-While a nut can always be replaced, it’s not a job for a beginner and you will need to ensure you are replacing it with a nut that is suitable for the guitar.
+While a nut can always be replaced, it’s not a job for a beginner.

 - Are there any rattles or noise when the guitar is played?

 This might indicate loose hardware and/or loose bracing.
-Both are not difficult repairs, but they are repairs all the same and will cost you money.
-This is pretty easy to identify if inspecting the guitar in person by tapping the guitar but as we’re buying online ask the buyer specifically if there are any vibrations when the guitar is played, or any signs of loose bracing when tapping the top of the guitar.
+This is pretty easy to identify if inspecting the guitar in person by tapping the guitar but as we’re buying online ask the buyer if there are any vibrations when the guitar is played, or any signs of loose bracing when tapping the top of the guitar.

 What if the seller lies to you?